ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 ### 5.4 Add, Configure & Connect processors

 We will build our NiFi DataFlow by adding, configuring and connecting processors.
 When adding processors, you have three ways to find your desired processor from the **Add Processor** window: **Tags** section left of the table, **Processor List** located in the table and **filter bar** positioned above the table.
 After we add our processor, we can configure it from the Configure Processor window using the 4 tabs: **Settings**, **Scheduling**, **Properties** and **Commands**.
 For this lab, we will spend most of our time in the properties tab.
 The properties in **bold** must contain default or updated values for the processor to run.
 If you are curious to learn more about a specific property, hover over the help icon next to the Property Name to read a description on that property.
-Every processor has a relationship on how it transfers data to the next processor, another word for this is connection.
+Every processor has a relationship on how it transfers data to the next processor, relationships are contained within the connection.
 Relationships affect how data is transferred between processors.
 For instance, you can have a **split** relationship that when true transfer a bunch of FlowFiles that were split from one large FlowFile to the next processor.

 If you would like to read more about configuring and connecting processors, refer to [Hortonworks Apache NiFi User Guide](http://docs.hortonworks.com/HDPDocuments/HDF1/HDF-1.2.0.1/bk_UserGuide/content/ch_UserGuide.html), Building a DataFlow: section 6.2 and 6.5.